DasEvoli/DasEvoliBot/README.md

 # DasEvoliBot
 My own discord bot different features.
 I originally created this bot for a friend who wanted a little fun game on his Discord server.
-It's full of "inside jokes" so please understand some silliness.
-Right now you can start a little fun fight game and setup alerts when someone starts their stream on Twitch.com
+It's silly but was nice practice for some API and asynchron stuff.

 If you want to join this bot to your server follow this link: https://discord.com/api/oauth2/authorize?client_id=549831896759140353&permissions=190464&scope=bot